hzl616/was-practical-test/README.md

 * Django 2.2

 ## Visit Online and Setup
-The project is currently hosted on pythonanywhere at:
+The project is currently hosted on pythonanywhere.
+Visit online at:

 http://hzl616.pythonanywhere.com/daily/

-Local:
+Setup Locally:
 Clone the repository, go to the project directory and start the localhost server from the comand line using manage.py run server